Variable Chaplygin Gas: Constraints from Supernovae, BAO, Look Back Time, and GRBs: Introduction

-where$ a$ is a scale factor and B is the constant of integration.The above equation indicates that the Chaplygin gas behaves like non relativistic matter at early times while at later times the equation of state is dominated by a cosmological constant $8\pi GA^{1/(1+\alpha)}$ which leads to the observed accelerated expansion.Models based on Chaplygin gas have been found to be consistent with SNe Ia data\cite{makler},CMB peak locations\cite{bento1} and other observational tests like gravitational lensing ,cosmic age of old high red shift objects etc.\cite{dev},as also with some combination of some of them\cite{bean}.It has been shown that this model can be accommodated within the standard structure formation scenarios\cite{billic,bento,fabris}.Therefore the Chaplygin gas model seems to be a good alternative to explain the accelerated expansion of the universe.The main problem of the Chaplygin gas model was that it produced oscillations or exponential blowup of matter power spectrums that were inconsistent with observations\cite{teg}.
-However this instability can be overcome by considering the joint effect of shear and rotation that slows down the collapse with respect to the simple spherical collapse model \cite{popolo}.
+where $a$ is the scale factor, and $B$ is the constant of integration.
+From the above equation it can be seen that at early times, $a\ll1$, we have $\rho \propto a^{-3}$ and it behaves as CDM.
+For late times, $a\gg1$, and we get $p = -\rho = constant$, i.e. the case of the cosmological constant which leads to the observed accelerated expansion.
+The models based on Chaplygin gas have garnered great interest as they have shown promise in the past.
+These models have been found to be consistent with the SNe Ia data \cite{makler}, CMB peak locations \cite{bento1} and other observational tests like gravitational lensing, cosmic age of old high redshift objects etc. \cite{dev}, as also with some combination of some of them \cite{bean}.
+Chaplygin gas models can also be accommodated within the standard structure formation scenarios \cite{billic,bento,fabris}.
+Therefore, the Chaplygin gas model seems to be a good alternative to explain the accelerated expansion of the universe.
+However the Chaplygin gas model produces oscillations or an exponential blowup of matter power spectrums that are inconsistent with observations \cite{teg}.

-Subsequently a {\it variable} Chaplygin gas model was proposed\cite{cgas} and constrained using SNe Ia ``gold'' data\cite{reiss}.In this paper we try to constrain the variable Chaplygin gas model parameters using lookback time analysis and latest SNe Ia Union2.1 data set.The basic formalism of the model is reviewed in Section 2.Section 3 gives the general theory for lookback time.Analysis of Supernovae Type Ia data is presented in Section 4.We discuss the results and conclusions in Section 5.
+A modification of Chaplygin gas recently proposed \cite{cgas} is {\it variable} Chaplygin gas.
+The model was constrained using SNe Ia 'gold' data \cite{g}.
+In this paper, we obtain better constrains for the variable Chaplygin gas model parameters using statistical analysis of SNe Ia in Union 2.1 compilation from the Supernova Cosmology Project \cite{scp}, Baryon Acoustic Oscillation (BAO) from the Sloan Digital Sky Survey (SDSS), lookback time measurements, and the GRBs.
+The basic formalism of the model is reviewed in Section 2.
+Section 3 gives the general theory for cosmic observables employed for the statistical analysis - luminosity distance, look back time and baryonic acoustic oscillations.
+Analysis of datasets and results are presented in Section 4.
+We discuss the results and conclusions in Section 5.